hostjane/hostjane.github.io/_pages/webmin.md

 nav_order: 6
 permalink: /vps-hosting/webmin/
 ---

-## Webmin Set-up
+# Webmin Set-up
+{: .no_toc }

-With a useful interface for handling linux server operations, free to download and open-source license, Webmin can be a good choice of web host control panel.
+<span class="green">With a useful interface for handling linux server operations, free to download and open-source license, Webmin can be a good choice of web host control panel.</span>

+## In this section
+{: .no_toc .text-delta }

 1. TOC
 {:toc}